dysemjay/dys-server-guide/guide.md

   Sets the password to join the server.

 * `sv_allowdownload <0 or 1>` Default: 1
   Allows downloading of content (such as maps) directly from the server if set to 1.
-The download rate directly from the server seems to be capped at 25 kB/s or sv_maxrate; whichever us lower, If sv_downloadurl is set, then it will take precedence.
+The rate for this seems to be capped at 25 kB/s or sv_maxrate, if it is nonzero; whichever is lower.
+If sv_downloadurl is set, then the source specified by it will take precedence.

 * `sv_allowupload <0 or 1>` Default: 1
   Allows uploading of content from the client, to the server if set to 1.
 Primarily used for sprays.

 * `sv_downloadurl "<url>"` Default: ""
   Download link for separate server to retrieve content from.
-Should work for http, and https.
+Should work for HTTP, HTTPS, and anonymous FTP.
+Clients will also follow HTTP (status code 3xx) redirects.
+TODO: Verify that FTP will work, and determine what HTTP version is used.

 * `log on`
   Enables server logs.